HARRIS FAMILY HISTORY

 The lower floor has two main rooms, each 18 feet by 18 feet, with a stairway leading to the two rooms above.
 The upper story consists of two rooms, with the walls also of timbers 6”x 8”, with slanted ceilings.
 Pegs were used in the construction of the house.
 The timbers were notched to fit together.
 A chimney on each end of the house provided for fireplaces.
 The shed rooms on the lower floor were used for extra sleeping.
 Front and back porches were built in the style of the time.
 Originally there was a kitchen built away, but attached to the house by a breezeway.
 The cellar covered the entire length of the house and was used for many things, including the cooling of milk and butter, vegetables, and fruits.

-he Harris family cemetery is located on ½ acre set aside for burial of members of the family and their descendants.
-William Harris, who was born in 1815 and died in 1879, his wife, and the other members of his family are buried there.
+The Harris family cemetery is located on ½ acre set aside for burial of members of the family and their descendants.
+William Harris, who was born in 1815 and died in 1879, his wife, and some of the other members of his family are buried there.
+Descendants of the Harris family continue to use the family cemetery as their final resting place.
 This cemetery is an integral part of the family homestead and rounds out the complete cycle of life from birth to death on the plantation.